This page was last updated on December 9th, 2023.

 ~$ cd uboot-rockpi4

 The source code includes some binary files with unknown licensing.
-I follow the Debian project and simply remove those files before building TF-A:
+I follow the Debian project and simply remove these files before building the BL31 image:

-Now I download a tarball of U-Boot v2023.10, extract its contents and change into the new subdirectory:
+After that I create a shallow clone of U-Boot v2027.01 and change into the new subdirectory:

-Now I ensure that the U-Boot build process can find the TF-A binary bl31.elf, then I use the template configuration file for the board to generate the configuration file and start the build process:
+Now I ensure that the U-Boot build process can find the BL31 image, then I use the configuration template for the board and use make menuconfig to generate the configuration file for the build process:

 My plan is to use the U-Boot command line to install the SPI boot image, so I write an U-Boot image that boots from a microSD card and then copy the SPI boot image to that same microSD card.

-Finally I copy the SPI boot image to the microSD card.
-For that I mount the partition I created, copy the image and then unmount the partition again.
+Now I copy the SPI boot image to the microSD card.
+For that I mount the partition I just created, copy the image and then unmount the partition again.

-Let’s put the microSD card into the ROCK Pi 4, connect the display via HDMI, the keyboard via USB (there’s an issue with the USB 2 ports in U-Boot, so I use one of the USB 3 ports) and then the AC adapter.
+Let’s put the microSD card into the ROCK Pi 4, connect the USB to TTL serial cable (see serial console) and then the AC adapter.
 U-Boot starts and looks for a bootable OS but won’t find one.
 After that I can use the command line to flash the SPI boot image like this:

 => sf probe